bogovicj/ngff-rfc5-coordinate-transformation-examples/README.md

 ### mapAxis.zarr

-An example using the `rotation` transformation type.
-Note that the rotation is about the origin.
+An example using the `mapAxis` transformation type.

 ### byDimension.zarr